m-coldewe/about-movies/README.md

 Our homepage contains our welcome and basic identification information, along with an automatic carosel to display relevant images set up using bootstrap components and Dash's Container system, which uses Rows and Columns for spacing and styling through class names instead of css.

 ### About
-Our About page also uses bootstrap components and the container system to create distinct blocks of data to hold member information and information about the dataset we used, along with relevant links to better connect the user with additional information.
+Our About page also uses bootstrap components and the container system to create distinct blocks of data to hold team member information and information about the dataset we used, along with relevant links to better connect the user with additional information.

 ### Data
 The Data page (table.py) pulls the dataset from the sqlite database to display the entire dataset used for this project in a searchable format so that anyone who wants to search the information contained within may.
 It uses the Dash DataTable with CSS styling to give it the black-red-and-white color scheme.